 How do you relate to each other socially?
 How do you relate to the world as individuals and as a couple?
 Sharing mutual interests in activities, hobbies, and lifestyle can help in building a healthy social connection.
 Do you spend time doing these activities together and actually enjoy each other’s company?
 Do you spend time with your partner’s friends and family?

 Do you think alike?
 If you’re a rocket scientist dating someone who doesn’t think in analytical, intellectual ways, you might be bored with your discussions.
 Finding an intellectual match can help connect you with both conversation and interests.
 Your intellectual level doesn’t matter.
 What matters is that you both have similar intellectual levels so you can relate to each other.
 These tips for mastering the art of conversation can help you uncover more authentic discussion topics.

-Chemistry is important.
+Physical and romantic “chemistry” is important.
 Sometimes, this may be the only connection or the initial connection you have with someone.
 If connection is lacking in other areas, you may worry about whether this is all there is with your partner.
 It’s great to connect on a physical level, but if this is all there is, the connection may not feel authentic or secure for you.

 Have you met a kindred spirit?
 Depending on your spiritual beliefs or faith, this could be an important piece of connection in a relationship.
 If you feel a deeper level of connection with this partner that seems to have had some divine intervention, you may be with each other for a reason.
 It’s not uncommon for people to feel like fate or faith brought them together.